kechcole/Blog-App/README.md

 ### 9.8.2 Link to update and delete a post.
 A user can only access an instance of post model from the detail page.
 Here individual post can edited thus it will be appropriate to place a these links in this template.
-Add a condition that verifies the current user is the authour of the post then display delete and update button.
+Add a condition that verifies the current user is the author of the post then display delete and update button.